martinablazheska/countries/README.md

 - Using the useCallback hook while sending http requests
 - Filtering data based on user input at each keystroke
 - Filtering data based on more than one user input
+- Using data-theme together with context to provide dark more option

 ### Continued development